Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Pittman's 42 receiving yards in his one matchup against the Raiders are 18.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Raiders, Pittman's 42 receiving yards total is 18.5 less than his over/under for Sunday's game (60.5).

-- Pittman did not have a touchdown catch in that game against the Raiders.
+- Pittman did not have a touchdown catch in that contest against the Raiders.

 - The Raiders have the NFL's ninth-ranked pass defense this season, yielding 231.0 yards per game through the air.